bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       Mo 17-Jun-2013 21:10  WeeklyCycleAfterBackup  Level=Full
       ====

-   :strong:`status scheduler` accepts the following parameters:
+   :bcommand:`status scheduler` accepts the following parameters:

    client=clientname
       shows only the schedules that affect the given client.